Interim Director of Graduate Studies

 Tom Borrup

-Tom Borrup is the principal and consultant with Creative Community Builders in Minneapolis, and works with cities, foundations, and nonprofits across the US on leveraging cultural and creative assets for community revitalization and change.
-He served as executive director of Intermedia Arts from 1980 to 2002.
-His doctoral research and dissertation addressed the role of organizational and social networks in the planning and ongoing management of cultural districts.
+Tom Borrup is the founder of Creative Community Builders, working with cities, foundations, and nonprofits across the United States, leveraging cultural and creative assets for community revitalization and change.
+He served as executive director of Intermedia Arts, a multidisciplinary, multicultural community arts center in Minneapolis from 1980 to 2002.
+He is author of The Power of Culture in City Planning (2021), The Creative Community Builders’ Handbook (2006), coeditor of Democracy as Creative Practice (2024), and The Routledge Handbook of Placemaking (2021).
+His doctoral research addressed organizational and social networks in urban cultural districts.
 He holds a PhD in Leadership and Change from Antioch University.

 Faculty